carbonblack/cbapi-python/README.md

 ## Requirements

 The new cbapi is designed to work on Python 2.6.6 and above (including 3.x).
-We rely on one third-party library that has some incompatibility with Python 3.5, but this will be fixed no later than the 1.0.0 release.

 All requirements are installed as part of `pip install`.
 The legacy cbapi (`cbapi.CbApi`) and legacy bit9api (`cbapi.bit9Api`) are still compatible with Python 2.x only.